huggingface/blog/active-learning-with-autonlp-and-prodigy.md

     $ prodigy ner.manual bbc blank:en BBC_News_Train.csv --label PERSON,ORG,PRODUCT,LOCATION

+Let's look at the different values:
-Here `bbc` is the dataset that will be created by Prodigy. `blank:en` is the spacy tokenizer being used. `BBC_News_Train.csv` is the dataset that will be used for labelling. `PERSON,ORG,PRODUCT,LOCATION` is the list of labels that will be used for labelling.
+* `bbc` is the dataset that will be created by Prodigy.
+* `blank:en` is the `spaCy` tokenizer being used.
+* `BBC_News_Train.csv` is the dataset that will be used for labeling.
+* `PERSON,ORG,PRODUCT,LOCATION` is the list of labels that will be used for labeling.

 Once you run the above command, you can got to the prodigy web interface (usually at localhost:12000) and start labelling the dataset.
 Prodigy interface is very simple, intuitive and easy to use.
 The interface looks like the following: